Rareresource.com

 Byronosaurus was a small, agile dinosaur that was almost certainly only five feet (1.5 meters) long and 17 inches (50 centimeters) high.
 It weighed only about 9 pounds (4 kilograms).
 Unlike other troodontids, its teeth seem to lack serrations.
 They are in its place needle-like, probably best suited for catching small birds, lizards and mammals.
 Specifically, they look like those of Archeopteryx, the bird-like dinosaur.

 The remains of two folks have been found, including two skulls.
-One, measuring eight inches long (23 centimeters), is better potted than any other troödontid skull found to date.
+One, measuring eight inches long (23 centimeters), is better potted than any other troodontid skull found to date.

-It has a chamber in the snout where air enters from the nostrils before transitory through to the mouth--another characteristic similar to that found in birds.
+It has a chamber in the snout where air enters from the nostrils before transitory through the mouth--another characteristic similar to that found in birds.

-According to its Encephalization Quotient, Byronosaurus was extremely intelligent as compared to other dinosaurs.
+Main Facts: According to its Encephalization Quotient, Byronosaurus was extremely intelligent as compared to other dinosaurs.